mixxxdj/mixxx/packaging/flatpak/README.md

 ### Setup script options

-The `--system` option configures Flathub as a system repository and installs packages system-wide.
-The `--user` option configures Flathub as a user repository and installs packages for the current user only.
-Choosing one of these options is required.
+The `--system` option configures Flathub as a system repository and installs packages system-wide, making them available to all users.
+This is the recommended option for build environment setup.

+The `--user` option configures Flathub as a user repository and installs packages only for the current user.
+Using either this or the system-wide install option above is required.

 The `--builder` option installs the optional **org.flatpak.Builder** package.
 This package is maintained by Flathub and provides a Flatpak version of the build tools.
 It's especially useful with immutable distributions as it can build Mixxx directly on the host system.